Sam-Martin/Sam-Martin/content/post/2021-05-10-External-Data-Sphinx-Extension.md

 ---

-**Tip:** If you run `make html` after change your extension and nothing seems to have changed, it may be because Sphinx hasn't detected any change in the doc source (because, well, there hasn't been one!).
-You can force Sphinx to generate it again by running `rm -rf _build && make html`
+**Tip:** If you run `make html` after editing your extension and nothing seems to have changed, it may be because Sphinx hasn't detected any change in the doc source (because, well, there hasn't been one!).
+You can force Sphinx to generate it again by removing the `_build` directory with `rm -rf _build && make html`

 ---